fincs/SciTE4AutoHotkey/scipatches/README.md

-SciTE/Scintilla 3.2.3 modified source code
+SciTE/Scintilla 3.2.4 modified source code
 ==========================================

 Patch instructions
 ------------------

-In order to get the modified source code, download & extract the file scite323.tgz or scite323.zip to a new folder, open a command prompt, navigate to it and issue the following command:
+In order to get the modified source code, download & extract the file scite324.tgz to a new folder, open a command prompt, navigate to it and issue the following command:

     patch -p1 < path/to/S4AHK.patch